Tricot fabric isn’t that well known, but its soft and smooth texture makes it a good choice for lining, performance wear, and swimsuits.

 Tricot fabric can be seen in yoga pants and sports bras.
 This weave allows the user to move freely during several types of sport.

-Whether the wearer carries out gentle yoga or strenuous martial arts, tricot allows them to carry out many movements without feeling confined by layers of clothing.
+Whether the wearer carries out gentle yoga or strenuous martial arts, tricot allows them to carry out many movements without feeling confined by layers of the clothing.

 Well-made swimwear needs to be form-fitting, but strong enough to resist water from the pool, jacuzzi, or sea.
 Tricot is a great choice for swimwear as its elastic, soft, and retains its shape.

 Tricot doesn’t overstretch, so it can return to its original shape after being worn.
 This will prevent swimwear from sagging, so it looks new and flattering for a long time.